DTW-DanWard/OctopusDeployUtilities/docs/TypeDescription.md

 MultiFetch represents the bulk of the data we are interested in exporting: Projects, Machines, Environments, etc. and has these characteristics:
 1. RestName matches the Swagger name exactly (one exception: ServerStatus-Extensions)
 2. RestName is used for the folder name created to store the exported data.
 3. When the API is called, the results might have 0, 1 or more items in it.
-Each item is stored *in it's own separate file* under the folder; the name of the file is the item's in the property in FileNamePropertyName (usually the Id or Name).
+Each item is stored *in it's own separate file* under the folder.
+The item's file name is the value in the property identified in FileNamePropertyName (usually the Id or Name).
 4. When the API is called, it might have a portion or all of the results for that type.
 ODU might have to make the call multiple times, paging through the results, saving each item it it's own file.